-- (1) identify current transition services, programs, and funding sources provided within the community for secondary and post-secondary aged youth with disabilities and their families as well as the development of strategies to address unmet needs; - (2) facilitate the development of transition interagency teams to address present and future transition needs of individual students on their individual education plans; - (3) develop a mission statement that emphasizes the goals of integration and participation in all aspects of community life for persons with disabilities;
+- (1) identify current transition services, programs, and funding sources provided within the community for secondary and post-secondary aged youth with disabilities and their families as well as the development of strategies to address unmet needs; - (2) facilitate the development of transition interagency teams to address present and future transition needs of individual students on their individual education plans; - (3) develop a mission statement that emphasizes the goals of integration and participation in all aspects of community life for persons with disabilities; - (4) provide for the exchange of information such as appropriate data, effectiveness studies, special projects,

-- (4) provide for the exchange of information such as appropriate data, effectiveness studies, special projects, exemplary programs, and creative funding of programs; - (5) develop consumer in-service and awareness training programs in the local community; and - (6) assist in staff training for individual transition planning and student transition needs assessment. - (b) Each Transition Planning Committee shall select a chair from among its members who shall serve for a term of one year.
+- 1 exemplary programs, and creative funding of programs; - 2 (5) develop consumer in-service and awareness training 3 programs in the local community; and - (6) assist in staff training for individual transition planning and student transition needs assessment. - (b) Each Transition Planning Committee shall select a chair from among its members who shall serve for a term of one year.
 Each committee shall meet at least quarterly, or at such other times at the call of the chair. - (c) (Blank).
-Each Transition Planning Committee shall annually prepare and submit to the Interagency Coordinating Council a report which assesses the level of currently available services in the community as well as the level of unmet needs of secondary students with disabilities, makes recommendations to address unmet needs, and summarizes the steps taken to address unmet needs based on the recommendations made in previous reports. - (d) The name and affiliation of each local Transition Planning Committee member and the annual report required under subsection (c) of this Section shall be filed with the administrative office of each school district served by the local Transition Planning Committee, be made available to the public upon request, and be sent to each member of the General Assembly whose district encompasses the area served by the Transition Planning Committee.
+Each Transition Planning Committee shall annually prepare and submit to the Interagency Coordinating Council a report which assesses the level of currently available services in the community as well as the level of unmet needs of secondary students with disabilities, makes recommendations to address unmet needs, and summarizes the steps taken to address unmet needs based on the recommendations made in previous reports. - (d) The name and affiliation of each local Transition Planning Committee member and the annual report required under subsection (c) of this Section shall be filed with the administrative office of each school district served by the local Transition Planning Committee, be made available to the public upon request, and be sent to each member of the General Assembly whose district encompasses the area served by the Transition Planning Committee. - 26 (Source: P.A.
+92-452, eff.
+8-21-01.)

-(20 ILCS 2405/12 rep.)

-Section 10.
-The Rehabilitation of Persons with Disabilities Act is amended by repealing Section 12.

-(20 ILCS 2407/Art.
-4 rep.)

-Section 15.
-The Disabilities Services Act of 2003 is amended by repealing Article 4.

-Section 20.
-The School Code is amended by changing Section 14-8.02 as follows:

-(105 ILCS 5/14-8.02) (from Ch.
+- 1 (20 ILCS 2405/12 rep.) - 2 Section 10.
+The Rehabilitation of Persons with - 3 Disabilities Act is amended by repealing Section 12. - 4 (20 ILCS 2407/Art.
+4 rep.) - 5 Section 15.
+The Disabilities Services Act of 2003 is - 6 amended by repealing Article 4. - 7 Section 20.
+The School Code is amended by changing Section - 8 14-8.02 as follows: - 9 (105 ILCS 5/14-8.02) (from Ch.
 122, par.
-14-8.02)

-Sec.
+14-8.02) - 10 Sec.
 14-8.02.
-Identification, evaluation, and placement of children.

-(a) The State Board of Education shall make rules under which local school boards shall determine the eligibility of children to receive special education.
-Such rules shall ensure that a free appropriate public education be available to all children with disabilities as defined in Section 14-1.02.
-The State Board of Education shall require local school districts to administer non-discriminatory procedures or tests to
+Identification, evaluation, and placement of - 11 children. - 12 (a) The State Board of Education shall make rules under - 13 which local school boards shall determine the eligibility of - 14 children to receive special education.
+Such rules shall ensure - 15 that a free appropriate public education be available to all - 16 children with disabilities as defined in Section 14-1.02.
+The - 17 State Board of Education shall require local school districts - 18 to administer non-discriminatory procedures or tests to - 19 English learners coming from homes in which a language other - 20 than English is used to determine their eligibility to receive - 21 special education.
+The placement of low English proficiency - 22 students in special education programs and facilities shall be